Audi Q7 hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsFor such a big car, the Audi Q7 TFSI e promises low fuel bills and tailpipe emissions, but its figures are still on the high side for an electrified model

-- 5Interior & comfort - currently readingThe Audi Q7 TFSI e lives up to its upmarket image with plenty of equipment and cutting-edge technology
+- 5Interior, dashboard & comfort - currently readingThe Audi Q7 TFSI e lives up to its upmarket image with plenty of equipment and cutting-edge technology